-2 The Legal Position
+4. The Legal Position

-2.1 The Counter-Terrorism and Security Act 2015
+4.1 The Counter-Terrorism and Security Act 2015

-This places a duty on colleges to have due regard to the need to prevent people from being drawn into terrorism.
+- 4.2 This places a duty on colleges to have due regard to the need to prevent people from being drawn into terrorism.
 While this duty is not new to colleges the secretary of state has been given new powers to place specific duties on colleges.
 These are outlined in the Prevent duty statutory guidance (HM government) and Specific FE Prevent duty Guidance.
-Some of the key duties are summarized below:

-Partnership: The College (HRUC) commits to active engagement from governors, senior managers, regional BIS Prevent Coordinators, the police and local authorities, and co-ordination through existing multi-agency forums, for example Community Safety Partnerships.

-Sharing information: The College commits to share personal information with authorities to ensure, for example, that a person at risk of radicalisation is given appropriate support (for example on the Channel programme).
-The College commits to maintain appropriate records to show compliance with its responsibilities and in accordance with the General Data Protection Regulation 2018 and the DfE publication 'Information sharing.
-Advice for practitioners providing safeguarding services to children, young people, parents and carers', July 2018.
+Some of the key duties are summarized below: - a.
+Partnership: The College (HRUC) commits to active engagement from governors, senior managers, regional BIS Prevent Coordinators, the police and local authorities, and co-ordination through existing multi-agency forums, for example Community Safety Partnerships. - b.
+Sharing information: The College commits to sharing personal information with authorities to ensure, for example, that a person at risk of radicalisation is given appropriate support (for example on the Channel programme).
+The College commits to maintain appropriate records to show compliance with its responsibilities and in accordance with the General Data Protection Regulation 2018 and the DfE publication 'Information Sharing: Advice for practitioners providing safeguarding services to children, young people, parents and carers', May 2024. - c.
 Risk assessment: The College has a risk assessment and associated action plan which assesses where and how students may be at risk of being drawn into terrorism and how the College is mitigating for this risk.
-The College's risk assessment is reviewed termly by both each college.

-Action Plan: Should the College identify a significant risk it will notify the relevant BIS Prevent Coordinator and others as necessary and develop a Prevent action plan to set out the actions to mitigate the risks.

-Staff Training: The College will commit to providing appropriate training and development for principals, governors, leaders and staff.
-It will promote understanding of the factors that make people vulnerable to being drawn into terrorism and to challenge extremist ideas.
-It will also promote British Values to encourage respect and tolerance.

-Welfare and pastoral care: The College has a Statement on Religious Diversity.
-This policy outlines the structures in place for managing prayer and faith facilities and mechanisms for managing any issues arising from the use of the facilities.
+The College's risk assessment is reviewed termly by each college. - d.
+Action Plan: Should the College identify a significant risk it will notify the relevant BIS Prevent Coordinator and others as necessary and develop a Prevent action plan to set out the actions to mitigate the risks. - e.
+Staff Training: The College will commit to satisfactory completion of appropriate training and development by principals, governors, leaders and staff. - f.
+Welfare and pastoral care: The College's approach to religious diversity is outlined within the Equality, Diversity and Inclusion (EDI) Policy.
+This includes the structures in place for managing prayer and faith facilities, as well as mechanisms for addressing any issues arising from their use. - g.
 IT: The College has policies relating to the use of IT on the premises which contain specific reference to the duty.
-The College monitors use of IT for any concerns and acts upon this monitoring where these concerns are raised.

-Work Based Learners: The DfE released new, non-statutory guidance for providers of WBL and the Prevent statutory duty in September 2018.
-There are 20 recommendations in this guidance which the College commits to providing within its WBL provision.
+The College monitors use of IT for any concerns and acts upon this monitoring where these concerns are raised. - h.
+Work Based Learners: The DfE released new, non-statutory guidance for providers of WBL and the Prevent statutory duty in September 2018- This guidance contains 20 recommendations that the College is committed to implementing within its Work-Based Learning (WBL) provision.

-2.2 The Equality Act 2010 and Keeping Children Safe in Education
+4.3 The Equality Act 2010 and Keeping Children Safe in Education

-The Prevent duty is relevant to fulfilling other responsibilities such as the duty arising from section 149 of the Equality Act 2010.

-The College, as a public body, recognises this duty placed upon it by the above Act to:

-- Eliminate unlawful discrimination, harassment and victimisation and other conduct prohibited by the Act - Advance equality of opportunity between people who share a protected characteristic and those who do not - Foster good relations between people who share a protected characteristic & those who do not.

-For further information refer to the College's Equality, Diversity and Inclusion Policy.
+- 4.4 The Prevent duty is relevant to fulfilling other responsibilities such as the duty arising from section 149 of the Equality Act 2010.
+The College, as a public body, recognises this duty placed upon it by the above Act to: - a.
+Eliminate unlawful discrimination, harassment and victimisation and other conduct prohibited by the Act - b.
+Advance equality of opportunity between people who share a protected characteristic and those who do not - c.
+Foster good relations between people who share a protected characteristic & those who do not.
+For further information refer to the College's Equality, Diversity and Inclusion Policy. - d.
 The College also has a Safeguarding and Child Protection Policy which should be referred to in conjunction with this policy.

-3 Engagement with other partners including police and local authority Prevent Coordinators
+5. Engagement with other partners including police and local authority Prevent Coordinators